 How to design a sales process in the context of sales development and coaching.

-2-Map.
-Now take what you have journaled and organize it into stages, or cycles.
+Now take what you have journaled and organized it into stages, or cycles.

 Download the layered questions sales process for a framework that you can edit and use to start documenting your sales process.

 Bottom line, your sales process should be able to tell you 3 things:

 1- Stages of the process and activities needed at each stage to get a new customer.